Publications

 with Evi Pappa

-We analyze the economic impact of public infrastructure investment using European Investment Bank (EIB) loans to publicly owned firms and governments as an instrument for infrastructure shocks.
-To address endogeneity in loan approval, we apply the Inverse- Probability-Weighted Regression-Adjustment (IPWRA) estimator and a local projection IV approach.
-Our findings show that infrastructure investment boosts employment, output, and private investment in the medium term without causing inflation.
-The output multiplier peaks at seven two years after the shock, with larger effects in countries with higher debt-to-GDP ratios, public investment, corruption, and poor governance.
-Interestingly, in such countries, public investment strongly crowds in private investment, amplifying the overall impact.
+We analyze the economic impact of public investment using European Investment Bank (EIB) loans for infrastructure to publicly owned firms and governments as an instrument for public investment shocks.
+To address endogeneity in loan approval, we apply the Inverse-Probability-Weighted Regression-Adjustment (IPWRA) estimator and a local projection IV approach.
+Our findings show that public investment boosts employment, output, and private investment in the medium term without causing inflation and significant effects on consumption and debt-to-GDP.
+The cumulative output multiplier reaches a maximum of 3.5 five years after the shock and is higher in countries with higher public debt-to-GDP ratios or under favorable financial conditions.
+Interestingly, the strong crowd-in effect on private investment amplifies the overall impact.

 with Jochen Mankart, Rigas Oikonomou, and Romanos Priftis

-This paper shows that debt-financed fiscal multipliers vary depending on the maturity of debt issued to finance spending.
-Utilizing state-dependent SVAR models and local projections for post-war US data, we show that a fiscal expansion financed with short-term debt increases output more than one financed with long-term debt.
-The reason for this result is that only the former leads to a significant increase in private consumption.
-To rationalize this finding, we construct an incomplete markets model in which households invest in long- and short-term assets.
-Short assets provide liquidity services; households can use them to cover sudden spending needs.
-An increase in the supply of these assets, through a short-term debt financed government expenditure shock, makes it easier for constrained households to meet their spending needs and crowds in private consumption.
+Government spending effectiveness depends critically on how it is financed.
+Using state-dependent SVAR models and local projections on post-war US data, we show that fiscal expansions financed with short-term debt generate significantly larger output multipliers than those financed with long-term debt.
+This difference mainly stems from private consumption responses: short-term financing crowds in consumption while long-term financing does not.
+To rationalize this finding, we construct an incomplete markets model in which households invest in short-term and long-term assets.
+Short assets provide liquidity/safety services; households can (more readily) use them to cover sudden idiosyncratic spending needs.
+An increase in the supply of these assets, through a short-term debt-financed government expenditure shock, boosts private consumption.
 We first show this mechanism analytically in a simplified model, and then quantify it in a carefully calibrated New Keynesian model.
-We find that differences in fiscal multipliers across short-term and long-term financed shocks can be large.
-We explore how these differences are influenced by the monetary and fiscal policy rules..
+We find that fiscal multipliers differ substantially across financing modes, with short-term-financed shocks typically exceeding unity while long-term-financed shocks typically fall below unity.
+We show these differences persist across monetary and fiscal policy regimes, with important implications for optimal debt management and stimulus design.